nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

         platformVersion: '11.0',
         deviceName: 'Google Pixel 5'
       },
-      appUploadUrl: 'https://raw.githubusercontent.com/priyansh3133/wikipedia/main/wikipedia.apk' // url of app to be uploaded to BrowserStack before starting the test
+      appUploadUrl: 'https://raw.githubusercontent.com/priyansh3133/wikipedia/main/wikipedia.apk', // url of app to be uploaded to BrowserStack before starting the test
-    }
+      // appUploadPath: '/path/to/app_name.apk' // if the app needs to be uploaded to BrowserStack from local system }
   },
   'browserstack.ios': {